camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

 (n1-n2)    .780638
 ~~~

-_note a DC operating point analysis is always performed before transient or
+_Note a DC operating point analysis is always performed before transient or
 AC analyses, thus we did not really need to perform this analysis excplicitly,
 it was done for instructional/learning purposes._